jeremyw/stamp/README.md

 date.stamp("March 1, 1999")         # "June  9, 2011"
 date.stamp("Jan 1, 1999")           # "Jun  9, 2011"
 date.stamp("Jan 01")                # "Jun 09"
-date.stamp("Sunday, May 1, 2000")   # "Monday, June  9, 2011"
+date.stamp("Sunday, May 1, 2000")   # "Thursday, June  9, 2011"
-date.stamp("Sun Aug 5")             # "Mon Jun  9"
+date.stamp("Sun Aug 5")             # "Thu Jun  9"
-date.stamp("01/01/99")              # "06/09/11"
+date.stamp("12/31/99")              # "06/09/11"
-date.stamp("DOB: 01/01/2000")       # "DOB: 06/09/2011"
+date.stamp("DOB: 12/31/2000")       # "DOB: 06/09/2011"
 ```

 ### Features

 * Abbreviated and full names of months and weekdays are recognized.
 * Days with or without a leading zero work instinctively.
-* You can use whatever month, weekday, day, or year value makes sense in your
-  examples.
 * Include any extraneous text you'd like, e.g. "DOB:".

+### Disambiguation by value

+You can use any month, weekday, day, or year value that makes sense in your
+examples, and stamp can often infer your intent based on context, but there
+may be times that you need to use unambiguous values to make your intent more
+explicit.

+For example, "01/09" could refer to January 9, September 1, or
+January 2009.
+More explicit examples include "12/31", "31/12", and "12/99".

+Using unambiguous values will also help people who read the code in the
+future understand your intent.

 ### Limitations

-* "01/09/99" is assumed to be January 9, not September 1.
-Patches to make this
-  configurable are welcome.
-Even better, make it smart enough to disambiguate
-  given an example like 31/01/99, where 31 is obviously not a month.
-* "01-Jan-1999" doesn't work yet (see @wip cucumber scenario).
-Patches welcome!
 * Support for time formatting by example is coming soon.
 Patches welcome!

 Did I mention?
 Patches welcome!